mjordan/islandora_riprap/README.md

 ## Introduction

-Beginnings of a Drupal 8 module to provide node-level reports using data from the [Riprap](https://github.com/mjordan/riprap) fixity microservice.
+A Drupal 8 module to provide node-level reports using data from the [Riprap](https://github.com/mjordan/riprap) fixity microservice.
+Still under development.

 ## Overview